 CDM consists of a multi-phased assessment:

-- Phase 1: Student examination demonstrating foundational knowledge, using an EOC, CTE or other LEA exam.
-Students must score a 94% correct on the final exam OR 93% correct on a CTE post-assessment.
+- Phase 1: Student examination demonstrating foundational knowledge, using an EOC, NCFE, CTE or other LEA exam.
+Students must score a 90% correct on the final exam or Level V on an EOC assessment.

 - Phase 2: Student artifact demonstrating application of knowledge, such as Capstone Projects in CTE courses, interview, or project.
 These projects are specifically designed by content area experts in the particular field of study.